Get started.

 How it works

 AgentLoop sits between your application and your LLM provider.
-Before each response, it searches past corrections semantically and injects the most relevant ones into the prompt.
-After the response, the turn is logged for review.
-Subject-matter experts correct mistakes in the dashboard — the corrections become searchable memory available to every future query.
+Before each response, it retrieves relevant memories and adds them to the prompt.
+After the response, selected turns are logged for review.
+Subject-matter experts add annotations in the dashboard, and those annotations create memories that can be retrieved on future similar questions.

 ┌─────────────────────────────────────────────────────────────────┐ │ Your Application │ │ │ │ ┌──────────┐ ┌──────────────┐ ┌───────────────────────┐ │ │ │ User │───▶│ AgentLoop │───▶│ LLM Provider │ │ │ │ Question │ │ SDK │ │ (OpenAI, Anthropic...)│ │ │ └──────────┘ │ │ └───────────┬───────────┘ │ │ │ 1. search() │ │ │ │ │ 2. inject │ │ │ │ │ context │ ┌───────────▼───────────┐ │ │ │ 3. return │◀───│ Agent Response │ │ │ │ answer │ └───────────────────────┘ │ │ │ 4. log_turn()│ │ │ └──────┬───────┘ │ │ │ │ └─────────────────────────┼───────────────────────────────────────┘ │ ┌───────────▼───────────┐ │ AgentLoop │ │ │ │ ┌─────────────────┐ │ │ │ Memory Store │ │ Semantic search across │ │ │ │ past corrections │ └─────────────────┘ │ │ ┌─────────────────┐ │ │ │ Metadata Store │ │ Annotations, turns, │ │ │ │ orgs, audit log │ └─────────────────┘ │ │ ┌─────────────────┐ │ │ │ Review Queue │ │ Turns awaiting human │ │ │ │ review │ └─────────────────┘ │ └───────────────────────┘